AIMultipleAIMultiple

 SOC efficiency and response automation

-Security Operations Centers (SOCs) face an overwhelming number of alerts daily, many of which turn out to be false positives.
+Security Operations Centers (SOCs) receive an overwhelming number of alerts daily, many of which are false positives.
 AI assists by automating incident response workflows and prioritizing genuine threats.

 In practice, AI-driven SOAR (Security Orchestration, Automation, and Response) platforms can automatically triage alerts, correlate data from multiple sources (like firewall logs, endpoint alerts, and threat intel feeds), and even execute predefined response actions (such as isolating a machine or blocking an IP) without waiting for human intervention.
 This reduces response times and analyst fatigue.